Artuchka/file-cabinet/YDNJSY_2.md

 getStudentName(73), getStudentName is a source reference (which we hope resolves to a function reference value)

-Understanding targetVSsource helps us cover how a variable’s role impacts its lookup (specifically, if the lookup fails)
+Understanding target VS source helps us cover how a variable’s role impacts its' lookup (specifically, if the lookup fails)